 By the time a family hires an interventionist there’s typically a long history of them trying to appeal to the addict or alcoholic on reasonable terms.
 The belief you can explain to an addict how their choices are killing them, while also destroying the family, is often unachievable.
-Addiction is a disease of the brain that shuts down a person’s executive decision making abilities.
+Addiction is a disease of the brain that shuts down a person’s executive decision-making abilities.

-Manipulation and guilt are an addicts’ hallmarks.
+Manipulation and guilt are addicts’ hallmarks.
 When your addicted loved one accuses you of betraying their trust, don’t forget what the addiction has led them to do in the past.
-Many addicts lie, steal money, disrupt sleep/sanity, and ruin family vacations, events and holidays.
+Many addicts lie, steal money, disrupt sleep/sanity, and ruin family vacations, events, and holidays.
 Sadly, the list could go on regarding the toll addictions can take on our relationships.